AMSP-04/NETN-AIS/NETN-AIS.md

 - `7.3.0.37.0.0.0` (default transmitter)
 - `7.3.0.37.1.0.0` (class A transmitter)
-- `7.3.0.37.2.0.0` (class B transmitter)
+- `7.3.0.37.2.0.0` (class B "SO" transmitter)
+- `7.3.0.37.3.0.0` (class B "CS" transmitter)

-By adding a subcategory (i.e. `1` or `2`, not defined in the SISO enumerations), it is possible to identify the specific type of transmitter, namely class A or B in this example.
+By adding a subcategory (i.e. `1` ,`2` and `3`, not defined in the SISO enumerations), it is possible to identify the specific type of transmitter, namely class A or B in this example.
 These non-standard subcategory values should be defined as part of the federation agreements.
-The country code in this example is left as `0`.
+The country code value `0` in this example should be replaced by the appropriate value.

 ## AisMessage class parameters